-Donald Trump Slammed On Twitter For Alleged Plans To Create ‘The Apprentice: White House ‘ After Presidency
+Donald Trump Slammed On Twitter For Alleged Plans To Create ‘The Apprentice: White House’ After Presidency

 “The only episode of The Apprentice I’m interested in watching is The Apprentice: I’m In Prison Now starring Trump and his entire admin and his bumbling adult kids,” another added.

-“Trump will be doing The Apprentice: Department of Corrections Edition” another added.
+“Trump will be doing The Apprentice: Department of Corrections Edition,” another added.

 The Daily Beast claims that Trump has privately told some of his associates that he’s nostalgic about his days of hosting reality TV.
 He hosted The Celebrity Apprentice until his presidential run.